 (4) A narrative of the Left ought to make clear that the United States turned to direct support for Islamic insurgency, rather than indirectly through Saudi Arabia, in Afghanistan in the 1980s.
 As we have seen (see “Trump and the war on terrorism, Part Two” 2/21/2017), the anti-Soviet war in Afghanistan led to the establishment of the country as a base of operations for jihadists who were undertaking a war against the West, including the adoption of a new form of terrorism, consisting of a strategy of indiscriminate killing of civilians.

 (5) A narrative of the Left ought to present an alternative approach to the war on terrorism.
 It ought to make clear that by blocking the reasonable and just changes sought in theory and practice by Nasserism and other Third World projects of national and social liberation, the West created a political and social environment favorable to terrorism.
-Although in the short-term the pursuit of terrorists by law enforcement agents and their criminal prosecution is necessary, the most effective way to eliminate the scourge of terrorism in the long term would be for the global powers to support and cooperate with movements and governments of the Third World.
+Although the capture and criminal prosecution of terrorists is necessary in the short-term, the most effective way to eliminate the scourge of terrorism in the long term would be for the global powers to support and cooperate with movements and governments of the Third World.
 This would require that the global powers cease their efforts to preserve the basic structures of the neocolonial world-system, which would require an alternative political will.